mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Delay
 A character does not have to act when his turn comes up in the Initiative order.
-He may act at any later point during the round, even interrupting another’s actions to do so.
+He may act at any later point during the round, even interrupting another's actions to do so.
 When he acts, his Initiative is set to the count on which he acted.
 If the character has not acted by the end of the round he may choose to act fi rst in the next round, effectively giving up his actions in the previous round in exchange